Home > Short-Term Health Insurance > Wyoming Short-Term Health Insurance

 Is short-term health insurance available for purchase in Wyoming?

 Yes.
-As of 2024, there were at least four insurers offering short-term health insurance in Wyoming.
+As of 2026, at least six insurers were offering short-term health insurance in Wyoming.

 How much does short-term health insurance cost in Wyoming?